cjnankervis/Re-Climate/README.md

 | ALL GEOGRAPHIES | heat, cold, hail, minimum and maximum humidity, incoming solar radiation and wind speeds | ECMWF ReAnalysis v5 | 31km | 1981 | 2019 | 2000 | [ERA5](https://cds.climate.copernicus.eu/cdsapp#!/dataset/reanalysis-era5-single-levels)

 ## Departures (Anomalies)
-**Country-wide ASCII grid/ town or city CSV provided at a monthly granularity; a departure forecast useful for a big-picture seasonal overview
+**Country-wide ASCII grid/ town or city CSV provided at a monthly granularity; geospatial spatial maps for a big-picture seasonal forecast overview

 Like the monthly forecasts request, anomalies provide a country-wide mapped overview of departures from a **climatological average** to assess whether the seasonal forecast period is likely to be warmer/ cooler or wetter/ drier than the average monthly conditions over the most recent years.
 To request this climate data on a regular 5km grid, see [anomalies example input](https://github.com/cjnankervis/Re-Climate/blob/main/Example_Requests/Anomalies_example.json).
 See further [documentation](https://re-climate.earth/docs/gridded-datasets/).
 To visualise ASCII output data please see [Visualise_ASCII.py](https://github.com/cjnankervis/Re-Climate/blob/main/Visualise_ASCII.py).